ToughkidDev/mglOcm/ArcadeEnhanced/WeRKonamixBGMTravellers/readme.md

 Ver 1.0 -

+	1. It contains the hit songs of Konami game music that dominated the 1980s.
+	2. A total of 32 songs for each stage of over 10 Konami games.
+	3. If there is a good response,I will consider Vol. 2

 Please let me know about any problems you find while playing using the 'Issues' bulletin board here.

 I ask for your support so that